SinglePages/NeuralNetworks/Source/Sections/05-NeuralNetworksAndBackpropagation.m4.md

 We are going to start at layer 2 and work backward through the network to layer 1.
 As we compute these derivatives answer for yourself **"why do we work backward through the network?"**

 This process of computing derivatives backward through the network is why this process if referred to as backpropagation--we'll compute values and propagate them backward to earlier layers in the network.
 This is easier to see when viewing the compute graph.
+A compute graph depicts the flow of activations (during the forward pass) and gradients (during the backward pass) through the network.

 ![Compute graph for two-layer network.](img/ComputeGraph.svg)